mmistakes/minimal-mistakes/README.md

 # LearningProof.xyz website

-Not updates as often as we should, but hey, we've got learning to proof.
+The information on here isn't updated as often as it should be, but hey, we've got learning to proof.
+Email bumblefudge@ with any important questions or inquiries.

 ## Made using Minimal Mistakes + Jekyll; see links before for details
 [Minimal Mistakes Jekyll theme](https://mmistakes.github.io/minimal-mistakes/)